 The structure of a calculated field includes a field name and a mathematical expression.
-An example of a calculated field in an Access query is Wage: 12.00 40, where Wage is the calculated field name and 12.00 40 is the calculation to be performed.
-Another example is Total: Price Quantity, where Total is the calculated field name and Price Quantity are the calculations performed using the data in those query fields.
+Two examples of calculated fields in an Access query would be Wage: Hours Rate and Total: Price Quantity, where Wage and Price are calculated field names and Hours Rate and Price Quantity are the calculations that are performed.